padmaraj85/python-vendoring/README.md

 - In this repo, as an example auth.zip bundle will be created.
 You may change it by modifying the contents of build.sh
 - Change the .json and .py files according to your needs.

-- bundle will be created insdie /root/plugin folder of compose_tyk_build_1 container.
+- bundle will be created inside /root/plugin folder of compose_tyk_build_1 container.
 User below command to copy it to you local machine.

 ```
 docker cp compose_tyk_build_1:/root/plugin/auth.zip ~/<your-local-folder>